HPInc/ml-git/docs/mlgit_commands.md

 ml-git repository init
 ```

 This is the first command you need to run to initialize a ml-git project.
-It will bascially create a default .ml-git/config.yaml
+It will basically create a default .ml-git/config.yaml

 </details>